 Ideal Urine pH and Saliva pH

-Normal urine pH ranges between slightly acidic to very slightly alkaline: 6.0 to 7.5.
+Normal urine pH ranges from slightly acidic to very slightly alkaline: 6.0 to 7.5.

 However, it can range from 4.5 to 8.0 in healthy individuals.